Basicprogrammer10/connorcode-writing/tutorial/using-libmpv-in-rust.md

         .unwrap();

     loop {
-        // Not sure why the api is like this
         // The timeout is completely arbitrary, but I saw 1000 being used in other projects, so let event = match events.wait_event(1000.0) {
             Some(e) => e.unwrap(),